cjnaz/rclonesync-V2/README.md

 ## Notable changes in the latest release

-V2.11 200813 Bug fix for proper serarching during the check access phase.
+V2.11 200813 Bug fix for proper searching during the check access phase.
 - Previously, the user's filters file was not utilized, resulting in searching for check files in normally masked directories, causing access errors and inefficiency.
 See [bug #55](https://github.com/cjnaz/rclonesync-V2/issues/55).
 With this update, the user's filters is parsed and the search is for check files in all non-excluded directories.
+- Check out the new [FILTERING.md](https://github.com/cjnaz/rclonesync-V2/blob/master/FILTERING.md) for recommendations on how to do effective filtering for your syncs.
 - Added `--keep-chkfiles` switch to aid in testing and debug.

 ## High level behaviors / operations